stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 }
 ```

-The interface is implemented in the template for the code-generated enumerations as illustrated in the following example:
+The enumeration template was modified to implement the new interface as illustrated in the following example:

 ```java
 public enum VkImageUsageFlag implements IntegerEnumeration {